para989/backend/README.md

 ### Customizable shopping cart

-In the CMS of the online store on FooddyShop, you can customize the cart as you want:
+In CMS of an online store on FooddyShop, you can customize the cart as you want:

 * Setting up the receiving method: inside, take away, delivery
 * Setting up a payment method: Apple Pay, Google Pay, PayPal, Stripe, Cash, POS and others